EvgeniyZ/PolynomialCanonicForm/README.md

 https://plugins.jetbrains.com/plugin/7358-antlr-v4-grammar-plugin

-What I really love is that ANTLR 4 grammar plugin can test specific grammar rules via your input and generate Abstract Syntax Tree regarding of this input.
+What I really love is that ANTLR 4 grammar plugin can test specific grammar rules via your input and generate visualized Abstract Syntax Tree regarding of this input.